albuch/sbt-dependency-check/README.md

-dependencyCheckSkipRuntimeScope | Skips analysis for artifacts with Runtime Scope | false dependencyCheckSkipProvidedScope | Skips analysis for artifacts with Provided Scope | false dependencyCheckSkipOptionalScope | Skips analysis for artifacts with Optional Scope | false dependencyCheckSuppressionFile | The file path to the XML suppression file - used to suppress false positives |
+dependencyCheckSkipRuntimeScope | Skips analysis for artifacts with Runtime Scope | false dependencyCheckSkipProvidedScope | Skips analysis for artifacts with Provided Scope | false dependencyCheckSkipOptionalScope | Skips analysis for artifacts with Optional Scope | false dependencyCheckSuppressionFile | The file path to the XML suppression file - used to suppress false positives.
+See [Suppressing False Positives](https://jeremylong.github.io/DependencyCheck/general/suppression.html) for the file syntax. |
 dependencyCheckEnableExperimental | Enable the experimental analyzers.
 If not enabled the experimental analyzers (see below) will not be loaded or used. | false

 #### Analyzer Configuration